charlotteasencio/bamazon/README.md

 ## How to Use

 Upon cloning the repo and running "node bamazonCustomer" in the command line, the user will be shown all the items that are currently in stock in the store.
-They will also be promted to provide the ID number for the item they want to purchase.
+They will also be prompted to provide the ID number for the item they want to purchase.

 [![open.png](https://s15.postimg.cc/cq8pyhnx7/open.png)](https://postimg.cc/image/ofcpmgevr/)